nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a. gitGud detects that the `FRIEND_ID`/`GAME_ID` does not exist.
     * 1a1. gitGud informs user that it has no friend/game was found with specified `FRIEND_ID`/`GAME_ID`.
     * 1a2.
-User makes another request to assign a skill value, with a different `FRIEND_ID`/`GAME_ID` for an existing friend/game with existing link.
+User makes another request to assign a skill value, with a different `FRIEND_ID`/`GAME_ID` for an existing friend/game with an existing link.
     * Use case continues from step 2.

 * 1b. gitGud detects that the `FRIEND_ID` and `GAME_ID` link does not exist.